 Track the certified mail online.
 If delivered, log it.

 Most states give the landlord 14 days to respond to the demand.
-If no response by day 14, it's time to escalate.
+If you've heard nothing by day 14, it's time to escalate.

-Free, creates record, adds pressure.
-Takes ~30 min.
+Free, creates a record, adds pressure.
+About 30 minutes of your time.

-AG typically contacts landlord within 10 days of complaint.
-Many landlords settle here.
+The AG typically contacts the landlord within 10 days of the complaint.
+Many landlords settle in this window.

-If landlord still hasn't paid, file your small-claims complaint.
-Cost $30–$75 in fees (recoverable).
+If the landlord still hasn't paid, file the small-claims complaint. $30–$75 in fees (recoverable if you win).

 Most courts schedule hearings 30–60 days out.
-Use this time to finalize your evidence packet.
+Use this time to finalize the evidence packet.

 Most small-claims hearings end with a judgment within 7 days.
-Landlord typically pays within 30 days to avoid enforcement.
+The landlord typically pays within 30 days to avoid enforcement.